mrfr8nk/Zero-Ping/README.md

 MIT License

+## Developer

+**Built with ❤️ by Mr Frank (Darrell Mucheri)**

+📱 WhatsApp: +263719647303
+📧 Email: darrelmucheri@gmail.com

 ## Support

-For issues and questions, please open a GitHub issue.
+For issues and questions, please open a GitHub issue or contact the developer directly.
 ```

 ## Deployment Instructions Summary